This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 It is also essential that your team is well-trained about your product/service.

-Such trainings help them know what they are selling and how they can sell it against the competition.
+Such pieces of training help them know what they are selling and how they can sell it against the competition.

 Part Three: Designing your sales strategy